Jack Frost Challenge for Schools: February 4-8, 2019

 Winter Bike to School Day

-Happens every year on the following Friday of February (February 8, 2019)
+Happens every year on the Friday following Winter Walk Day (February 8, 2019)

-Winter Bike Day aims to demystify the practice of winter cycling and create awareness that ordinary kids can ride their bicycles to school year round.
+Winter Bike Day to School Day builds awareness that ordinary kids can ride their bicycles to school year round.
 It is safe, healthy, fun, and not as extreme as many people think.
 Time to show the adults how it is done!

 Why Get Involved?